 “OK, Great!
 This information is sufficient for what I was looking for.
 You may go and continue your work, Peter.” interrupted Stella.

-- Peter has absolute clarity about where to go and how to proceed even when no path is given.
+- Peter had absolute clarity about where to go and how to proceed even when no path/direction was given.

-- Peter has invested his time to learn different technology verticals which are even indirectly related to his core strength by investing extra time over the weekends.
+- Peter had invested his time to learn different technology verticals which are even indirectly related to his core strength by investing extra time over the weekends.

 - Peter does not need a map to navigate.
-Instead he is willing to travel when there’s no map.
+Instead, he is willing to move ahead when there’s no map.
 He will try hard to improvise application’s architecture and would work on making it still better.

-“I want to take back my resignation,” were Peter’s words.
-“I’ll learn from him and be an equal or better version of Peter.”
+“I want to take back my resignation,” said Peter.
+“I’ll learn from Peter and try to be an equal or better version of him.”

 Only hard work and commitment are not sufficient.
-You need to develop an ability to navigate without a map (Yes, wordings are taken from Linchpin by Seth Godin – a great read, indeed.)
+You need to develop an ability to navigate without a map (Yes, wordings are taken from Linchpin by Seth Godin – a good read, btw.)

 We’re in a different age where rulebooks are not matching pace with the changing demands of the workplace so start thinking beyond the rulebooks, take personal risks and excel at what you’re doing.
 Remember, observation power is a big differentiator.
 And, excellent use of observed information may take you a long way.

-May be that’s the reason we are blessed with two ears and two eyes but only one mouth.
+Maybe that’s the reason we are given with two ears and two eyes but only one mouth.
 So speak less, observe more.
-Maintain a mental database of observed information, index it often and use it to navigate when no map is available.
+Maintain a mental database of observed information, index it often and use it to navigate when no map is available. 😉